Abhinavjangid22/linear-regression-student-score/README.md

 # 🎯 Student Score Prediction using Linear Regression

-This is a simple **Machine Learning Project** that predicts student exam scores based on the number of hours studied using **Linear Regression**.
+📊 A practical Machine Learning project that demonstrates how study hours impact student performance.
+Using Linear Regression, this project predicts exam scores with high accuracy—showcasing the power of data-driven insights in education.

 ---